inbalLevi/Project_Covid_19/README.md

 *important to mention that in the final stage in the pipeline, the script I wrote will only support a single country input, as I didn't manage to find a solution to a list input.

-I am truly thankful for the opportunity and hope you will appreciate my work :)